Skip to content

 Five reasons eggs are perfect food for kids

 Parents want the best for their kids.
 We want them to do well in school, we want them to find their way in life, and—above all—we want them to be happy.
 One of the best ways parents help is by feeding their kids a delicious and nutritious diet.
-We want them to have the energy they need to learn, grow, and succeed.
+We want them to have the energy they need to learn, grow and succeed.
 Eggs can play a big role in that.
-I want to share with you five key reasons why eggs can help your child become all they can be.
+Keep reading to learn about five key reasons why eggs can help your child become all they can be. eggs_and_kids_960x640-1

 1. Healthy brain

 Research has found that pregnant and breastfeeding women who eat eggs are more likely to meet their child’s need for choline.1 What is choline, you ask?
 It boosts parts of the brain important for learning and memory.
-We know pregnant women need more choline, with one University of Toronto study suggesting that 87% of those women consumed less than the recommended amount.2 The lesson is: don’t avoid eggs during pregnancy!
+We know pregnant women need more choline, with one study indicating that only a quarter of the recommended choline intake, which is consistent with findings from previous studies.
+2 The lesson is: don’t avoid eggs during pregnancy! eggs_and_kids_960x640-2

 2. Healthy growth